AlgoMaster Logo

 Code

-The zero-match heuristic only looks at one of seven possible match outcomes.
-A word might have few zero-match partners but a huge 3-match group.
-What if we considered all possible outcomes and picked the word that minimizes the worst case?
+The zero-match heuristic only looks at one of the seven possible match outcomes.
+A word can have few zero-match partners and still leave a large 3-match group.
+The next approach scores every outcome for each candidate and picks the word that minimizes the worst case.

 Approach 3: Minimax Selection